OctopusDeploy/blog/blog/2022-q3/k8s-training/9-deployment-strategies/index.md

 ---
 title: Observing deployment strategies
-description: Watch in realtime as pods are redeployed with different deployment strategies.
+description: Watch in realtime as pods are redeployed with different deployment strategies, as part of our Kubernetes training series.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2022-01-01-1200